IBM/aspera-cli/README.md

         --sync-name=VALUE            Sync name
-        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder if using bearer tokens --sync-info=VALUE            Information for sync instance and sessions (Hash)
+        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder when using access key (override AK root id) --sync-info=VALUE            Information for sync instance and sessions (Hash)